UST Growling Tigers basketball: 2020s

-Even as the Tigers fared well in the preseason, they were waylayed by the decommitment of their prized recruits.
-Fil-American Gani Stevens, who came along Minnesota teammate Willie Wilson in April 2022 made a surprise transfer to the UE Red Warriors' camp in August.
+Even as the Tigers fared well in the preseason, they were waylaid by the decommitment of their prized recruits.
+Filipino-American Gani Stevens, who was recruited in April 2022 made a surprise transfer to the UE Red Warriors' camp in August.
 Kean Baclaan, their high-scoring point guard, meanwhile decided to leave for the NU Bulldogs a few days after news on Stevens was reported.
 The team's lineup was further depleted after veterans Sherwin Concepcion and Bryan Santos were both ruled ineligible by the UAAP for having exceeded the league's age limit.
 With seven new players in the roster, the Tigers won only one game in the 2022 season.
 After winning their opening game against the Adamson Falcons, UST went on a 13-game losing streak to match their 2017 record for the fewest games won in the team's history.
 At the end of the elimination rounds, Nic Cabañero and Adama Faye led the league in scoring and rebounds with averages of 17.6 points and 12.2 rebounds per game respectively.

+The Tigers' losing streak continued into their 2023 season, when they opened the first round of eliminations with six straight losses.
+Their 19 consecutive defeats has surpassed their worst record for the longest winning drought of 17 back in 2017.
+Their season ended early again after finishing with a 2–12 record.
+Faye, who was again the team's foreign student-athlete, played limited minutes in their opening game against UE and had to sit out after complaining of back pains.
+He left the roster midway in the season to fly back to his home country in Senegal.

+Bal David earlier stepped down after only a six-month tenure, paving the way for Pido Jarencio's return as the Growling Tigers' head coach.
+With him came the long-awaited entry of one of Philippine basketball's corporate powerhouse, San Miguel Corporation as the team's main sponsor and backer.

+Cabañero once again led the league in scoring with an average of 16.8 points per game.
+He was ranked 8th in the players' MVP tally with 60.1 statistical points at the end of the second round of eliminations.

+The Growling Tigers made it back to the Final Four for the first time since the 2019 season, with the past year's recruitment paying dividends.
+Transferees Forthsky Padrigao and Kyle Paranada solved their point guard problems, which the team lacked in the past three seasons.
+They also found an able replacement for their foreign student-athlete in their Malian center, Mo Tounkara, who led the team in rebounds with an average of 10.2 per game.
+Padrigao led the league in assists with 6.1 per game, and Cabañero finally cracked the Mythical team on his fourth season with the Tigers.